 In the near future, prescriptive analytics will further assist the development of automated analytics in which the decision-making process is automated and human influence on the final outcome is excluded.
 Business can anticipate several implementations of advanced analytical tools.
 For example, with intelligent instruments, employees can detect trends and find solutions to never before seen problems without the requirement for data expertise.
 Those tools can also help entrepreneurs visualise data in the form of vivid graphs, diagrams and tables.
 Companies will also get to see the cause-effect relationship between data as the tools develop and become able to connect the dots between all the collected data.

 Prescriptive analytics will become even more crucial to the development of business.
 According to Ventana Research Assertions, by 2021, 66% of analytics processes will no longer simply discover what happened and why; they will also prescribe what should be done.

 Research by International Data Corporation (IDC) into the flourishing field of augmented and virtual reality predicted that global revenues for AR/VR will grow from $5.2 billion in 2016 to more than $162 billion in 2020 at a compound annual growth rate of over 181%.

 Both of these immersive advances will profoundly impact on a wide variety of ventures and will possibly change the manner in which companies operate, improve internal efficiency and lessen business operational expenses.

 Future-oriented companies are increasingly seeking new and efficient ways to innovate and surpass their competitors at every product or service.
 To quicken this process, companies might want to become an early adopter of these new technologies.

-A few of the many industry sectors that are taking advantage of these technologies and exploring all options are the transport, manufacturing and healthcare industry.
+A few of the many industry sectors that are taking advantage of these technologies and exploring all options are the transport, manufacturing, e-commerce and healthcare industry.